shashwatkansal/londonhubiii/SECURITY.md

 ## Contact

-For any questions or concerns regarding the security of our website, please contact us at [security@londonshapersiii.org](mailto:security@londonshapersiii.org).
+For any questions or concerns regarding the security of our website, please contact us at your-hub-security-email@domain.com.

-Thank you for helping to keep our Global Shapers London Hub III community safe and secure!
+Thank you for helping to keep our Global Shapers Hub community safe and secure!